 Reliable Alzheimer’s & Dementia Care Solutions

 If your family member is forgetting to take their medication or perform daily tasks such as bathing or washing the dishes, this is a sign it’s time to transition them to a memory care assisted living facility.
-Are you struggling to care for a loved one with Alzheimer’s or dementia?
+Are you struggling to care for a parent with dementia at home?
 The staff at our dementia care facility specializes at caring for individuals with Alzheimer’s and other types of dementia.
 Give our team a call by phone at (630) 534-0886 to become familiar with the dementia care options in our community.

 Comments are closed.